 The LCI Board shall together form the Committee and the LCI Immediate Past President shall be the Chairman.

 10-4 Choice of Candidates

-The candidate must have been an active member for at least two years prior to the date of application and must have at least one year left as an active member by the time the journey is undertaken.
+The candidate must have been an active member for at least two years prior to the date of application and SHOULD BE AN ACTIVE CIRCLER BY THE 30TH OF JUNE FOLLOWING THE YEAR AFTER THE LCI CONFERENCE.
 She may be a member of a Full or Associate Member Country.

 There will be no limitation to the number of the applications from different countries.
 All applications are to be received prior to travel.
-Applications for MTM meetings are to be received by the 31 October.
-Applications for LCI conference are to be received by 31 January.
-Applications for all other events are to be received one month prior to travel.
+Applications for MTM meetings are to be received by 30 NOVEMBER.
+Applications for LCI conference are to be received by 10 JUNE.
+Applications for all other events (NATIONAL AGMs, INTERNATIONAL CHARTERS, INTERNATIONAL ANNIVERSARIES AND NUMBER CLUB EXCHANGE) are to be received one month prior to travel.
 It is not forbidden for a husband/partner to accompany her on the tour.
-Present LCI Officers and LCI Councillors (National President, VP and IPP or any other officially appointed Councillor) and ELECTED nominees are not eligible for grants.
+Present LCI Officers and LCI Councillors (National President, VP and IPP or any other officially appointed Councilor) and ELECTED nominees are not eligible for grants.
 The Committee will use their discretion on selection.

 10-5 How to apply

 Applications shall be made on the Application Form which is available from the LCI website.
 The Application Form shall be submitted to the applicants National Board who will then forward it to the Chairman of the Travel Fund (LCI IPP) with a copy to the LCI Treasurer, having endorsed criteria as per rule 10-4.